lakshya-sikri-new/Adidas-Sales-Dashboard/README.md

 # Adidas-Sales-Dashboard

-Welcome to our Power BI dashboard repository!
 This interactive dashboard is specifically designed to provide detailed insights into Adidas sales performance.
 Leveraging the capabilities of Power BI, a powerful data visualization tool, this dashboard allows Adidas store owners to analyze their sales data comprehensively and make informed business decisions.

 # Dashboard Overview
 The Adidas Sales Analysis dashboard consists of several key components aimed at providing a holistic view of sales performance for Adidas products: